-The City of Bunbury is committed to raising the awareness of the lifelong benefits children and their community can receive as a result of investing resources and energy into our children’s early years through the Australian Early Years Index (AEDI).
-The AEDI measures how young children are developing in different communities.
-Bunbury can celebrate the significant decrease in the number of children who are developmentally vulnerable, from 2009 to 2012, with significant gains in the domains of social competence and language and cognitive skills.
+The City of Bunbury is committed to raising the awareness of the lifelong benefits children and their community can receive as a result of investing resources and energy into our children’s early years through the Australian Early Development Census (AEDC).
+The AEDC measures how young children are developing in different communities.
+Bunbury can celebrate the significant decrease in the number of children who are developmentally vulnerable, from 2009 to 2015, with significant gains in the domains of social competence and language and cognitive skills.

-The Five domains measured through the AEDI across Australia in Pre-Primary are:
+The Five domains measured through the AEDC across Australia in Pre-Primary are:

 The Ecological Model of Child Development: Bronfenbrenner (1979)